What is An Algorithm? Definition, Types, Characteristics

 return mul;

 The time complexity of the loop statement in the preceding code is at least n, and as the value of n escalates, so does the time complexity.
-While the code's complexity, i.e., returns mul, will be constant because its value is not dependent on the importance of n and will provide the result in a single step.
+The code's complexity, i.e., returns mul, will be constant because its value is not dependent on the importance of n and will provide the result in a single step.
 The worst-time complexity is generally considered because it is the maximum time required for any given input size.

 Space Complexity